wolfSSL/oss-fuzz-targets/README.md

 section on OSS-Fuzz](#with_oss-fuzz) below.

 For the entirety of this section, let "`fuzz_target`" be a stand-in for the name of your target.
-It will be identical to the file name of the source code, but with out the ".c" extension.
+It will be identical to the directory name containing the source code.

-If you have access to the make utility, everything will be simple: simply execute `make fuzz_target` to compile it.
+If you have access to the make utility, everything will be simple.
+Before compiling any individual target, run `make deps`.
 If necessary, make will automatically retrieve the libFuzzer library and the most recent version of clang, both of which are required for compilation.
-Neither are installed, but kept locally instead.
-If you wish to get these dependencies explicitly, call `make deps` or `make dependencies`.
-They are synonymous
+Neither are installed, but kept locally instead. `make dependencies` is synonymous.

+From there, simply execute `make fuzz_target` to compile a fuzz target.

-Furthermore, running `make` or `make all` will compile all files ending in ".c" as fuzz targets, running `make clean` will delete the compiled fuzz targets but leave the source files intact, and running `make spotless` will act like `make clean` but also delete libFuzzer and clang.
+Furthermore, running `make` or `make all` will compile all fuzz targets, running `make clean` will delete the compiled fuzz targets but leave the source files intact, and running `make spotless` will act like `make clean` but also delete the dependencies build by `make deps`.

 If you don't have access to make, you're going to have to do it all by hand.
 What follows for the rest of this section are the instructions for doing what